Púchov: History

 The nearness of the Váh river and town's strategic location contributed to create cultural and social relations, which were a part of its history.
 The first written reference dates back to 1243, when Béla IV., King of Hungary, signed his gift certificate to Vychlap Bechend.
 In this reference are also mentioned Leustrak's son and Puch from his immediate vicinities.
 The word "puch" is of Indo-European origin and it can be translated as "puffed up", "haughty" and "ov" is a possessive suffix, therefore this name can be translated as a former "land of Puch".
 There exist another version, that origin of town's name originates from the word "Pochov", which denotes a place many deceased from the whole vicinities were buried in the past.
 This claim was supported by many archaeological excavations of the graves throughout the centuries.

 Púchov vicinities, especially Púchovská skala (Púchov rock) was settled earlier during palaeolithic period.
 The excavations give evidence of settlements since the early Stone Age to the Roman period.
 During 1888-1894 an Austrian Army commissioned officer, an amateur archaeologist, baron Emil Friedrich Johannes Hoenning O'Carroll carried out an exploration of Púchovská Skala and his discovery of two bronze swords explained the town's ancient history.
 His discoveries later contributed to the origin of the official archaeological name Púchov culture.
 During the 7th – 8th centuries was the town settled by Slavs and in the 9th century the Moravian settlements shared the most expansion.
 In 1469 Matthias Corvinus, the King of Hungary, gave Púchov homestead to the Marczibányis, who were the lineal descendants of Púchovs since the 13th century.

-Demographics

-According to the 2001 census, the town had 18,833 inhabitants.
-97.4% of inhabitants were Slovaks, 1.3% Czechs and 0.2% Roma.
-The religious make-up was 71.4% Roman Catholics, 13.8% Lutherans, and 11.3% people with no religious affiliation.
+Population